 With this being the setup, in addition to the above-mentioned “present-day” storyline, there are two past timelines that the killer recounts.
 The first of these surrounds the events of Gabriel’s teenage years including his relationships with his parents and sisters, daysdeath and the increased strength and threat of the vampire empire, his infatuation with blood, and his perplexing abilities which leads Gabriel to the brotherhood of the Silversaints.
 The second of the past accounts finds a thirty-something, disgruntled, addict Gabriel, whose deeds are the tales of legends.
 He reluctantly joins a sort of fellowship, bemused to find himself part of a prophecy that relates to a god that Gabriel thinks is a prick.

 Gabriel is an awesome character.
 He’s humorous, bitter, witty, sweary, and world-weary.
 He isn’t thrilled to have to tell his tale to the vampire historian but, as the stories progress, there is some excellent back-and-forth banter between the duo.
 An element that often made me smirk is when the historian will tap his quill on his manuscript, a nonchalant reminder to Gabriel that the Queen of Vampires wishes for him to explain certain parts in-depth, as if to a child.
 As Kristoff jokes in his Goodreads review of this novel, this is definitely for adults and is “not a book for children”.
 I’d hesitate to say that it is a bit too dark and violent for even the youths of the vampire empire.
 By the historian doing this though, it adds extra depth and insight and makes for clever worldbuilding when explaining intricacies such as the vampire houses, or familial powers or legacies, etc… Gabriel’s “I don’t give a fuck”-attitude is prevalent in these exchanges too, especially when Gabriel opts to time hop in his tale instead of telling it chronologically, to the frustration of Jean-François.
-The Silversaint calmly signals the word PATIENCE that is tattooed onto his knuckles.
+The Silversaint calmly signals the word PATIENCE that is tattooed on his knuckles.

 As he ages, I read de Leon as being reminiscent of Geralt of Rivia from Sapkowski’s The Witcher Saga.
 He comes across as a reluctant hero at certain points, a legendary warrior and swordsman that possesses some magical abilities, with acts of bravery or heroism normally following a sigh or a “for-fuck’s-sake” grunt.
 At least that’s how I envisaged him.